isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

     WHERE
       Hugo_Symbol="KRAS"

-The following screen-shot below shows the query in the "New Query" box, and the results down below.
+The following screen-shot below shows the query in the "Query Editor" box, and the results down below.
 Just click on the "RUN QUERY" button to run the query.
-Notice the green check-mark indicating that the query looks good.
+Notice the green check-mark indicating that the SQL query syntax looks good.

 .. image:: SimpleSQLExample1.png
-   :scale: 65
    :align: center

 **2. What other information is available about these KRAS mutant tumours?**

 In addition to answering the question above, this next query also illustrates usage of the **WITH** construct to create an intermediate table on the fly, and then use it in a follow-up **SELECT**:

 .. code-block:: sql